Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/navigate-query-page.md

 image: /img/docs/query-page/qp-results.jpg
 ---

-# Navigate the Query page interface <Lifecycle status="beta,enterprise,team" />
+# Navigate the Query page interface <Lifecycle status="beta,enterprise" />

 <IntroText>
 Learn how to navigate the Query page interface and use the main components.